deomorxsy/deorice/README.md

 PS: For any interested readers, try to create your own configuration based on these dotfiles.

-PS2: some of these are related with neovim running under tmux.
+PS2: Some of these are related with neovim running under tmux.

+PS3: The following is not intended to be gatekeeping how to use any of its tools.
+Its just a merge between a personal opinionated configuration and a tutorial for posterity.

 ## Editors